alexmalyutindev/urp-height-fog/REPORT.md

 ### Injection Point: `RenderPassEvent.BeforeRenderingTransparents`
 **Rationale:**
-1. **Depth Buffer Access:** At this point, all opaque and AlphaTest geometry has been rendered, providing complete `_CameraDepthTexture`
+- **Depth Buffer Access:** At this point, all opaque and AlphaTest geometry has been rendered, providing complete `_CameraDepthTexture`
-2. **Color Buffer Availability:** URP's `_CameraOpaqueTexture` is available after Skybox pass, allowing manual blending
+- **Color Buffer Availability:** URP's `_CameraOpaqueTexture` is available after Skybox pass, allowing manual blending
-3. **UI Preservation:** HUD/UI elements rendered in overlay mode remain unaffected as they render after this event.
+- **UI Preservation:** HUD/UI elements rendered in overlay mode remain unaffected as they render after this event.
 WorldSpace UI should be rendered after Fog or before, with stencil write.
-4. **Performance Trade-off:** Single pass before transparents is cheaper than per-object fog in shaders

 **Visual Impact:**
 - ✅ Fog correctly applies to all opaque geometry and skybox